Entertainment: Dance

 Various political regimes have sought to control or ban dancing or specific types of dancing, sometimes because of disapproval of the music or clothes associated with it.
 Nationalism, authoritarianism and racism have played a part in banning dances or dancing.
 For example, during the Nazi regime, American dances such as swing, regarded as "completely un-German", had "become a public offense and needed to be banned".
 Similarly, in Shanghai, China, in the 1930s, "dancing and nightclubs had come to symbolise the excess that plagued Chinese society" and officials wondered if "other forms of entertainment such as brothels" should also be banned.
 Banning had the effect of making "the dance craze" even greater.
 In Ireland, the Public Dance Hall Act of 1935 "banned – but did not stop – dancing at the crossroads and other popular dance forms such as house and barn dances."
-In the USA, various dances were once banned, either because like burlesque, they were suggestive, or because, like the Twist, they were associated with African Americans.
+In the US, various dances were once banned, either because like burlesque, they were suggestive, or because, like the Twist, they were associated with African Americans.
 "African American dancers were typically banned from performing in minstrel shows until after the American Civil War."

 Dances can be performed solo, in pairs, in groups, or by massed performers.
 They might be improvised or highly choreographed; spontaneous for personal entertainment (such as when children begin dancing for themselves); a private audience, a paying audience, a world audience, or an audience interested in a particular dance genre.
 They might be a part of a celebration, such as a wedding or New Year, or a cultural ritual with a specific purpose, such as a dance by warriors like a haka.
 Some dances, such as traditional dance and ballet, need a very high level of skill and training; others, such as the can-can, require a very high level of energy and physical fitness.
 Entertaining the audience is a normal part of dance but its physicality often also produces joy for the dancers themselves.